Eugene Lee Yang: Asian American representation

 Yang advocates for equality, representation and diversity in his projects, tackling racial issues surrounding Asian American identity and the lack of interest in casting Asian American men as audiences are exposed to desexualized secondary roles or comedic sidekicks.

 The Buzzfeed video parody, Awkward Moments Only Asians Understand, in which he starred, listed a slew of racial stereotypes and daily microaggressions.
 Marcie Bianco wrote in her critique, "The microaggressions detailed in this BuzzFeed video don't have to do with the size of the Asian population, but rather highlight how stereotypes are perpetuated by generalizations.
 Perhaps sometimes useful shorthand, these generalizations turn into ugly and limiting stereotypes that foreclose the possibility of people knowing each other as individuals."

-In another related video, If Asians Said the Stuff White People Say, in which he starred in together with Los Angeles-based writer and comedian Jenny Yang, featured Asian Americans asking questions and comments to white characters that were considered uncomfortable for Asian Americans.
+In another related video, If Asians Said the Stuff White People Say, in which he starred together with Los Angeles-based writer and comedian Jenny Yang, featured Asian Americans asking questions and making comments to white characters that were considered uncomfortable for Asian Americans.
 In her review, Lauren Davidson wrote, "That's the first racist stereotype turned on its head in BuzzFeed Yellow's latest video, which shows, with that classic trick of role reversal, how ridiculous Asian typecasting has become."

 On March 17, 2017, he produced Asian Men Re-Create Iconic Underwear Ads, which explored the theme of Asian men as sexually inferior.
 The video recreated iconic ads of underwear using average Asian male models.

 In 2021, The Try Guys posted a fundraising documentary, We Need To Talk About Anti-Asian Hate, which Yang discusses the history of hate crimes against Asian Americans in response the rise in attacks during the COVID-19 pandemic.
 Many prominent Asian Americans are featured in the video, such as Andy Kim and Lisa Ling.
 As of December 2023, they raised over $140,000 for the Asian American and Pacific Islanders (AAPI) Community Fund.